-1 introduction 1.1 Purpose 1.1.1 This Operations Manual (Manual) is part of the UCLF Terms and sets out the operational procedures for supply of the UCLF Service.
+1. Introduction 1 1.1 Purpose 1.1.1 This Operations Manual (Manual) is part of the UCLF Terms and sets out the operational procedures for supply of the UCLF Service.
 1.2 Relationship with the UCLF Terms 1.2.1 This Manual should be read in conjunction with the other documents which make up the UCLF Terms, in particular the UCLF General Terms.
 1.3 Change Mechanism and Distribution 1.3.1 This Manual may be changed in accordance with the change mechanism set out in section 9 of the UCLF General Terms.
 1.3.2 Chorus will make the current version of this Manual available on a Chorus website accessible by the Access Seeker.
-1.3.3 Chorus will review this Manual every second year after the determination date on the anniversary of the determination date of the Unbundled Copper Local Loop STD 1 (7 November 2007) (or earlier if requested by the Access Seeker and an earlier review is agreed by Chorus).
+1.3.3 Chorus will review this Manual every second year after the determination date starting on 7 November 2007 (or earlier if requested by the Access Seeker and an earlier review is agreed by Chorus).
 The same change mechanism (set out in section 9 of the UCLF General Terms) will apply to any changes proposed by Chorus as a result of any review.
 1.4 Definitions 1.4.1 References to clauses or sections are references to clauses or sections in this Manual unless expressly provided otherwise.
 The Glossary (Appendix A) sets out definitions for terms contained in this Manual that are not defined in the UCLF General Terms.
 Otherwise, the definitions set out in the UCLF General Terms apply.
+2. People and Contact Details 2.1 General 2.1.1 Immediately following the Access Date, the Access Seeker and Chorus must provide each other with the people and contact details set out in clause 2.2.
+Any change to the people or contact details must be advised in writing to the other party's principal point of contact.
+All people and contact details will remain valid until a party has advised the other in writing of a change (and provided an updated list of people and contact details).
+In addition to the people and contact details provided, where Chorus details are specified in the body of this Manual, the Access Seeker must use those details.
+2.1.2 If for any reason a party is prevented from giving any Notice pursuant to the UCLF Terms to the relevant person or contact advised by the other party, the same Notice may be given to the other party's principal point of contact.
+If for any reason the other party's principal point of contact is unavailable or his or her identity and contact details have not been advised, the same Notice may be given by serving it either: